What does Matthew 16:16 mean?

 "And Simon Peter answered and said, Thou art the Christ, the Son of the living God." - Matthew 16:16

-Matthew 16:16 in the King James Version (KJV) reads, "And Simon Peter answered and said, Thou art the Christ, the Son of the living God."
+Matthew 16:16 in the King James Version reads, “And Simon Peter answered and said, Thou art the Christ, the Son of the living God.”
+In a single sentence Peter gives a confession that gathers up the whole identity and mission of Jesus as the Gospels present him, and it does so in language loaded with covenant meaning, royal expectation, and living faith.

 Matthew 16:16 Artwork